The Day Quentin Tarantino Became A Filmmaker

 The Pandemic (Kinda) Ruined Zoom: Of all the pandemic-era stocks, few got the COVID bump like Zoom.
 It hit a peak of $160B in Q4 2020 but has now fallen to $25B.
 The NYT interviewed Zoom CEO Eric Yuan and he says the pandemic boom was bad for the organization because it grew too fast (then had to resize) and also the Zoom “brand” became “too strong”, making it hard to do its current attempt at an enterprise AI pivot.

 Bribing Auditors With Strippers: In a story straight out of The Sopranos, executives at RCI Hospitality — which operates ~60 strip clubs across America (including Miami and New York) — were indicted for bribing an auditor with lap dances.
 Basically, strip club patrons buy “Dance Dollars” from the club and redeem them for..umm..dances.
-RCI skirted tax payments it was supposed to make on “Dance Dollar” sales and then bribed the New York State auditor to gave them favourable treatment…with dances.
+RCI skirted tax payments it was supposed to make on “Dance Dollar” sales and then bribed the New York State auditor to give them favourable treatment…with dances.
 One auditor got “13 complimentary multi-day trips to Florida, where he was given up to $5,000 per day”.
 Craziest corporate America stripper story since Enron’s Lou Pai.

 “Why Billionaires Are Piling Into Prediction Markets”: Prediction markets Kalshi and Polymarket are fundraising at valuations for $5B and $9B, respectively.
 Good overview of the competition from Forbes.